Russia's onslaught continues amid optimism over talks - NewsBreak

 Amid the vast humanitarian crisis caused by the war, the Red Cross has helped evacuate civilians from besieged areas and has delivered 200 tons of aid, including medical supplies, blankets, water and over 5,200 body bags to help “ensure the dead are treated in a dignified manner."

-Nowhere has suffered more than the encircled city of Mariupol, where local officials say missile strikes and shelling have killed more than 2,300 people.
+Nowhere has suffered more than Mariupol, where local officials say missile strikes and shelling have killed more than 2,300 people.
 The southern seaport of 430,000 has been under attack for almost all of the three-week war in a siege that has left people struggling for food, water, heat and medicine.

 Local authorities said Russian forces took hundreds of people hostage at a Mariupol hospital and were using them as human shields.